daszeal/daszeal.github.io/_pics/QM3-in-flight-vtol-test.md

 Spaceplane 1 then deorbited and reentered the atmosphere for the second time without maintainence.

-Reentry conditions were nominal, and enough oxidezer was left to successfully attempt a vertical landing.
+Reentry conditions were nominal, and enough oxidizer was left to successfully attempt a vertical landing.